 I like for the snack to contain a fairly high but clean source of protein.
 If you are avoiding sugar (because you are doing a Candida cleanse or want to keep your inflammation under control), my favorite high-protein snack is the beef sticks from Paleovalley (more on that below).

 Many of the products use soy lecithin as an emulsifier.
 Do you know how fat and water don’t mix?
 Soy lecithin makes this possible; ensuring a good bar consistency.
 Some people, especially with more sensitive digestion (which are many of our readers), can experience pain, bloating and diarrhea.

 Fiber, similarly to protein, will slow down the increase of blood sugar levels, therefore the more the better.

 The bottom line is: you should not be a chemist to decipher what the product ingredients are.
-The general rule is: the more unpronounceable ingredients and the longer the list, the more processed the food is.
-More processing means more inflammatory response from your body.
+The general rule is the more unpronounceable ingredients and the longer the list, the more processed the food is.
+More processing means the more inflammatory response from your body.